 Slow it down with this classic country hit.
 “Forever and For Always” is one of our favorite Shania songs, and the slow beat makes it easy for anyone to sway along.

 "You've Made Me So Very Happy" by Brenda Holloway

 Call your married guests to the dance floor with this soulful Motown song.
 The lyrics about finding true love are spot on: “I'd spend my whole life with you/'Cause you came and you took control/You touched my very soul/You always showed me that/Loving you was where it's at/You made me so very happy/I'm so glad you came into my life.”
 Brenda Holloway’s 1967 version is the original, but covers have been released by many artists over the years, including Blood, Sweat & Tears, Lou Rawls, and Gloria Estefan.

 "This Magic Moment" by Jay & The Americans

 We couldn’t resist adding another 1960s classic to our list of wedding anniversary songs.
 “This Magic Moment” was originally released by The Drifters, but the faster version by Jay & The Americans is perfect for letting loose on the dance floor.
 It would be a great choice if you’re having a live band perform at your reception!

 "The Rest of Our Life" by Tim McGraw & Faith Hill

 This country music duo have been married for more than two decades, so we won’t hesitate to say that they probably know a thing or two about love.
 “The Rest of Our Life” is a sentimental song about growing old together, and it might even have your guests shedding a tear or two (happy ones, we promise!).
 The icing on the cake?
-It was co-written by — you guessed it — Ed Sheeran.
+It was co-written by Ed Sheeran, king of romantic lyrics.